-The performance of our executive search and mid-market selection businesses is difficult to forecast and are cyclical, and a decline in these businesses could have a material adverse effect on our overall business, financial condition and operating results.
+The performance of our executive search and mid-market professional staffing businesses is difficult to forecast and are cyclical, and a decline in these businesses could have a material adverse effect on our overall business, financial condition and operating results.

-The performance of our executive search and mid-market selection businesses has fluctuated in the past and can be expected to continue to fluctuate in the future.
-We provide executive search and mid-market selection services on an assignment-by-assignment basis, which clients can generally terminate at any time, and existing clients may not continue to use our executive search and selection services at historical levels which, for both the nine months ended September 30, 2002 and the year ended December 31, 2001, accounted for approximately 27.5% and 30.2% of our revenue, respectively.
-Like our temporary contracting business, our executive search and selection business is significantly affected by the general level of economic activity in the regions and industries in which we operate, and our executive search and selection business may suffer during economic downturns.
+The performance of our executive search and mid-market professional staffing businesses has fluctuated in the past and can be expected to continue to fluctuate in the future.
+We provide executive search and mid-market professional staffing services on an assignment-by-assignment basis, which clients can generally terminate at any time, and existing clients may not continue to use our executive search and professional staffing services at historical levels which, for the years ended December 31, 2002, 2001 and 2000, accounted for approximately 6%, 8% and 13% of our revenue, respectively.
+Like our temporary contracting business, our executive search and professional staffing business is significantly affected by the general level of economic activity in the regions and industries in which we operate, and our executive search and professional staffing business may suffer during economic downturns.
 When economic activity slows, many companies hire fewer employees, and some companies engage in hiring freezes.
 A recession could cause employers to reduce or postpone their recruiting efforts and therefore affect demand for our services.
-During the current economic downturn affecting the United States and European markets, our fees and commissions from our executive search and mid-market selection businesses have been adversely affected.
+During the current economic downturn affecting the United States and European markets, our fees and commissions from our executive search and mid-market professional staffing businesses have been adversely affected.
 Because we operate from many small offices with fixed overhead, we have only limited flexibility to reduce expenses during economic downturns.